What is a Green Flag Trail?

 Green Flag Trails is a voluntary quality mark and sustainability assessment system for trails.

-Trails with Green Flag status ensures the best possible hiking experiences to hikers.
+Trails with Green Flag status ensures the best possible trail experiences to trail users.
 Trails are however not graded subjectively from good to bad.
-Instead the system centres on the concept of allowing hikers, by supplying detailed information, to make their own informed decisions of the trails they’d like to walk.
+Instead the system centers on the concept of allowing trail users, by supplying detailed information, to make their own informed decisions of the trails they’d like to walk.

 Green Flag accredits trails through its unique audit procedure and identifies, acknowledges and rewards those trails that demonstrate and practice responsible management.

 Unlike the image on the right.
 Responsibly managed trails are safer and less damaging to the environment.